Decal

-A decal (/ˈdiːkæl/, /USalsodᵻˈkæl/, CAN /ˈdɛkəl/) or transfer is a plastic, cloth, paper, or ceramic substrate that has printed on it a pattern or image that can be moved to another surface upon contact, usually with the aid of heat or water.
+A decal (/ˈdiːkæl/, /USalsodᵻˈkæl/, CAN /ˈdɛkəl/) or transfer is a plastic, cloth, paper, or ceramic substrate that has a pattern or image printed on it which can be moved to another surface upon contact, usually with the aid of heat or water.

 The word is short for decalcomania, a decorative technique by which engravings and prints are transferred to pottery or other materials.
 The technique was invented by Simon François Ravenet (1706-1774), an engraver from France who later moved to England and perfected the process he called "décalquer" (which means "to copy by tracing"); it became widespread during the decal craze or mania of the late 19th century.

 Properties

 The term "decal" refers to the mass-produced art transfer in two different states: